-- 1).
-The concept of culture in relation to Islamic tourism (Islamic cultural site) (Ala-Hamarneh, 2011). - 2).
-Tourism synonymous with Muslim (subject to compliance with Islamic values), although it can be extended which includes non-Muslims (Shakiry, 2008) - 3).
-Travel religion (pilgrimages and visits to shrines across the Islamic world) (Hassan, 2007). - 4).
-Tourism Islam: a tourist with a new moral dimension that is based on values that are acceptable, ethical dimension and has a transcendental standard (Hassan, 2004) - 5).
-Islamic Tourism: a trip aimed at themotivation of "safety" or activities which mean it comes from Islamic motivation (Din K., 1989).
+- 1. The concept of culture in relation to Islamic tourism (Islamic cultural site) (Al-Hamarneh, 2011). - Tourism synonymous with Muslim (subject to compliance with Islamic values), although it can be extended which includes non-Muslims (Shakiry, 2008) - 3.
+Travel religion (pilgrimages and visits to shrines across the Islamic world) (Hassan, 2007). - 4.
+Tourism Islam: A tourist with a new moral dimension that is based on values that are acceptable, ethical dimension and has a transcendental standard (Hassan, 2004)

+Islamic Tourism: A trip aimed at the motivation of "safety" or activities which mean it comes from Islamic motivation (Din, 1989).

 Islamic tourism or travel within Islam focused on issues such as the involvement of (Muslim), point (goal of Islam), the product (the area of housing, food, and drinks), dimensions (economic, cultural, religious, etc.), and management of processes services (marketing and ethical issues).

-Motivations and intentions are very important in Islam because they are related to attitudes and intentions (Ala al-Hamarneh, 2011; Hassan, 2007; Henderson, 2010).
+Motivations and intentions are very important in Islam because they are related to attitudes and intentions (Al-Hamarneh, 2011; Hassan, 2007; Henderson, 2010).
 In some countries, such as Malaysia, Indonesia, and Brunei, the term of religious tourism or Islamic tourism is better known as shariahor halal tourism.